Wafer-scale integration: Cerebras Systems processor

 On August 19, 2019, American computer systems company Cerebras Systems presented their development progress of WSI for deep learning acceleration.
-Cerebras' Wafer-Scale Engine (WSE-1) chip is 46,225mm2 (215mm × 215mm), around 56× larger than the largest GPU die.
+Cerebras' Wafer-Scale Engine (WSE-1) chip is 46,225mm2 (215mm × 215mm), around 56 times larger than the largest GPU die.
 It is manufactured by TSMC using their 16nm process.
 The WSE-1 features 1.2 trillion transistors, 400,000 AI cores, 18GB of on-chip SRAM, 100Pbit/s on-wafer fabric bandwidth, and 1.2Pbit/s I/O off-wafer bandwidth.
 The price and clock rate have not been disclosed.
 In 2020, the company's product, the CS-1, was tested in computational fluid dynamics simulations.
 Compared to the Joule Supercomputer at NETL, the CS-1 was 200 times faster, while using much less power.

 In April 2021, Cerebras announced the WSE-2, with twice the number of transistors and 100% claimed yield, which is achieved by designing a system in which any manufacturing defect can be bypassed.
 The Cerebras CS-2 system, which incorporates the WSE-2, is in serial production.

+In March 2024, Cerebras announced the WSE-3 with twice the performance of the previous record-holder, the Cerebras WSE-2, at the same power draw and for the same price.
+It is aimed at AI training and built on TSMC's 5nm process.